workfloworchestrator/example-orchestrator-workshop/README.md

-# The TNC Orchestrator Workshop - From Zero to Orchestrated
+# The Advanced Orchestrator Workshop - From Zero to Orchestrated
 This workshop hopes to introduce most concepts of the orchestrator to users.
 As the workflow orchestrator is mainly used by NREN's this workshop is based around a simple layer 3 network service that is setup between a pair of nodes.
 It also integrates a simple OSS/BSS implementation with Netbox.

 ## Pre-requisites: